Choose Your Agent: Tradeoffs in Adopting AI Advisors, Coaches, and Delegates in Multi-Party Negotiation

 Beyond individual capabilities, LLMs have been deployed to support collective processes, such as facilitation, moderation, and mediation, in committees, communities, and group deliberation \cite{de2025amplifying,alsobay2025bringing,domingos2021delegation,tessler2024ai,kobiella2025ai}.
+These modern applications build on early systems for Group Decision Support (GDSS) and Negotiation Support (NSS), which demonstrated that structured communication and decision-analytic scaffolding can improve group outcomes and consensus~\cite{desanctis1987gdss, lim1992nss, kraemer1990gdss}.
+While early systems relied on passive optimization or rigid rules, modern generative agents act as active, conversational participants, which enable agents to provide dynamic, text-based coaching or advising.
+We extend this research by studying how varying the allocation of decision initiative between humans and agents shapes both adoption behavior and group welfare in resource bargaining.

-However, most human-AI studies evaluate individual users (i.e. 1:1 human-AI dyads) in tasks with ground-truth data, such as diagnosis, lending, or deception detection \cite{agarwal2023combining,agarwal2025designing,green2019principles,hoong2025improving,lai2020chicago,lai2023towards}.
+Most human-AI studies evaluate individual users (i.e. 1:1 human-AI dyads) in tasks with ground-truth data, such as diagnosis, lending, or deception detection \cite{agarwal2023combining,agarwal2025designing,green2019principles,hoong2025improving,lai2020chicago,lai2023towards}.
 Moving from dyads to multi-party bargaining introduces additional complexities as one participant’s actions change the opportunity set faced by others, creating structural externalities.